tjhillard/tjhillard.com/src/posts/intro-to-css-transitions.md

 ### `transition-timing-function`

-In real life, when things move, they don't instantaneously start or stop, they start slow and speed up or start fast and slow down, etc. Timing Functions, also commonly referred to as **Easing Functions**, allow us to simulate natural movement for our transitions.
+In real life, when things move, they don't instantaneously start or stop, they start slow and speed up or start fast and slow down, etc. Timing Functions, also commonly referred to as **Easing Functions**, allow us to simulate natural movement in our transitions.

 This property takes a `<timing-function>` as its value.
 Here are the possible values: